-Table 3:2: Consultation Methodology
+Figure 2.1: Consultation Methodology

-Opportunities and SWOT and Needs Ranking Project Ideas This element Using the ranked Using seven areas of asked consultees activity, developed areas of activity, to consider the from the Union attendees were information Priority 4 of the asked to consider EMFF Regulation, gathered by PACEC the opportunities in relation to the Article 63 of the and project ideas Socio-Economic Common Provision that may be Review (Section Regulation and supported through 4) and discuss the programme to the European the Strengths, Maritime Fisheries address some of Weaknesses, Fund, PACEC asked the weaknesses or attendees to rank threats identified, Opportunities and Threats within their the areas of activity or to build upon in order of important existing strengths local area. to them and to their and opportunities local area. within the area.
+Opportunities and SWOT and Needs Ranking Project Ideas This element Using seven areas of Using the ranked asked consultees activity, developed areas of activity, to consider the from the Union attendees were information Priority 4 of the asked to consider gathered by PACEC EMFF Regulation, the opportunities in relation to the Article 63 of the and project ideas Socio-Economic Common Provision that may be Review (Section supported through Regulation and 4) and discuss the European the programme to the Strengths.
+Maritime Fisheries address some of Weaknesses, Fund, PACEC asked the weaknesses or Opportunities and attendees to rank threats identified, or Threats within their the areas of activity to build upon existing local area. in order of important strengths and to them and to their opportunities within local area. the area.